jasonbrodeur/SHAD-mapping/index.md

 # Welcome to your SHAD 2023 Crowdsourcing and Digital Mapping workshop

 Hello!
-During today's workshop, you'll work with your fellow SHADs to gather, synthesize, and spatially analyze data that will help answer the question: ***How do we encourage the use of McMaster’s outdoor spaces?*** Throughout today, we'll explore this question and its connection to the concept of sustainability, accessibility, and community connection.
+During today's workshop, you'll work with your fellow SHADs to gather, synthesize, and spatially analyze data that will help answer the question: ***How do we encourage the use of McMaster’s outdoor spaces?*** Throughout today, we'll explore this question and its connection to the concepts of sustainability, accessibility, and community.

 ## Learning objectives
 By the end of today's workshop, you should be able to: